-The Medical Sciences Division at the Northern Ontario School of Medicine (NOSM) is the organizational unit for teaching and research in the basic medical sciences.
+The Medical Sciences Division at NOSM University is the organizational unit for teaching and research in the basic medical sciences.
 The faculty members act as discipline experts, give lectures and demonstrations, and facilitate small group sessions in the undergraduate medical education curriculum.
 On the research side, they supervise externally-funded research programs, involving M.Sc. and Ph.D. students and postdoctoral fellows, supported by the major funding agencies for research in Canada and elsewhere.

 There are three sections of disciplines in the Medical Sciences Division: